openjdk/jfx/tests/manual/monkey/README.md

 # Monkey Tester

-This is a testing tool developed to support ad-hoc testing of JavaFX controls.
+This is a testing tool developed to support manual ad-hoc testing of individual JavaFX controls.

 ![screenshot](doc/screenshot.png)